Find Affordable College Courses

 Best Southeast Region Schools for Affordable Quality for a Master's in Materials Sciences

 Our analysis found University of North Carolina at Chapel Hill to be the best value school for materials sciences students who want to pursue a master’s degree in the Southeast Region .
-Located in the city of Chapel Hill, UNC Chapel Hill is a public college with a fairly large student population.
+Located in the city of Chapel Hill, UNC Chapel Hill is a public college with a very large student population.

-The average tuition and fees for an out-of-state graduate students at UNC Chapel Hill are $30,858 a year.
+Out-of-state tuition fees for graduate students at UNC Chapel Hill are $30,858 per year.

 #2